-- Call 9-911 and then notify the switchboard (0) and report location (building, floor, room number or area) and the nature of the problem. - 2.
+- 1. Call 9-911 and then notify the switchboard (0) and report location (building, floor, room number or area) and the nature of the problem. - 2.
 Make the person comfortable and attempt to keep the person calm.
 If certified in CPR and AED and the situation warrants, begin CPR. - 3.
-Inform the person that the College will contact a family member on their behalf. - If medical service responders determine the person needs further attention, he/ she will be transported to the hospital. - The staff or student who first happened upon or determined the medical emergency will initiate a medical incident report form and turn it into the campus provost or designee immediately.
+Inform the person that the College will contact a family member on their behalf. - 4.
+If medical service responders determine the person needs further attention, he/ she will be transported to the hospital. - 5.
+The staff or student who first happened upon or determined the medical emergency will initiate an emergency form-medical incident and submit to the Associate Vice President for Operations office immediately.